Routes

 });The .use() Method — Middleware

 Chain middleware with .use().
-Each middleware can add properties to the context, which are then available in the handler and subsequent middleware:
+Each middleware adds properties to the context, which accumulate through the chain:

 import { Post } from '@justscale/http';